 If you are a reasonably good person you can understand someone who committed murder coming to loath themselves; you can understand that person saying to themselves, “What kind of man does that?”
 If a murderer reaches that point they will be so remorseful that they will either kill themselves, or be so repentant that they hand themselves in and seek the death penalty for their crime.

 That’s genuine repentance.

 Now that makes sense for the murderer.
-But what if your standards were so high, that you started to say to yourself, “What kind of man does that?”
+But what if your standards were so high, that when you did something wrong, you started to say to yourself, “What kind of man does that?”
 (Because of the way you spoke to your wife or because you didn’t go and watch your child’s football game.)
 Wouldn’t such an attitude lead you to change?
 Wouldn’t such an attitude lead you to repentance?

 God is very kind to us, even though we don’t deserve it.
 Every good thing comes from God.
 And as if that is not enough, God—the creator of this world—became a man and died for you and me just because he loves us.
 He died to set us free from sin, which ruins our lives and the lives of others.
 Jesus died to set things right; to set things right between us and God.
 When our relationship with God is set right, all our other relationships will begin to be set right too.
 But in order for this to happen, we must trust him.

 Today is the day of salvation.
 Thank God for becoming a man and dying for you.
-Ask him to forgive you and help you, then start to trust him.
+Thank him for forgiving you.
+Ask him to help you, then start to trust him.
 Only he can set you free.
 Only he can make things right.

 One final note.
 Jesus didn't just die for us; by his spirit he rose his body back to life to show us who he truly is.